samuelb/samshell/README.md

 # samshell

-A minimalist zsh theme with git, kubernetes and python virtualenv decorations.
+A minimalist zsh theme with Git, Kubernetes and Python virtualenv decorations.

 ![](demo.png)

 ## Features

-- show kubernetes context and namespace
+- Show Kubernetes context and namespace
-- show current git branch
+- Show current Git branch
-- indicates uncommited changes
+- Indicates uncommited changes
-- indicates when a python virtualenv is loaded
+- Indicates when a Python virtualenv is loaded
-- show the return code of the previous executed command
+- Show the return code of the previous executed command
-- displays path relative to git root
+- Displays path relative to git root

 ## Installation